BAMresearch/SequentialLearningApp/README.md

 ### Web-preview

 To launch a web hosted version of SLAMD, follow the link below.
-Note that the web application may be slow.
+Note that the web application may be slower and does not support all features.
 To get the full performance, we recommend that you install a local copy.

 Link: